 Existing bicycle facilities will not be impacted by the project.
-The Voltaire Drive Extension will have 14-foot wide outside lanes in each direction to accommodate bicycles in accordance with Orange County standards.
+The Voltaire Drive Extension will have 4-foot wide bicycle lanes in each direction.

 Pedestrian Accommodations

 Florida's Turnpike and the Beachline Expressway are limited access facilities and do not accommodate pedestrian facilities.
 The absence of pedestrian facilities on these limited access facilities is consistent with state policy.
 Pedestrian facilities on the surface streets are shown in Table 2-15: Pedestrian Facilities on Surface Streets.
 The north side sidewalk on Taft Vineland Road between Orange Blossom Trail and Florida's Turnpike will be completed concurrently with roadway improvements planned by Orange County.